omar876/finalprojectMovie/README.md

 Contents

-readme
+readme,
-media.py: contains code for the __init__ funtion, and instance method. entertainment_center.py: contains all instances of the class movie for 9 movie objects. fresh_tomatoes.py: contains all the codes to create a website html, css, javascript(supplied by Udacity)
+media.py: contains code for the __init__ funtion, and instance method, entertainment_center.py: contains all instances of the class movie for 9 movie objects, fresh_tomatoes.py: contains all the codes to create a website html, css, javascript(supplied by Udacity)